virtapi/virtapi/apidoc/adding_a_virtualization_method.md

 ## adding a virtualization method
 ----
   Insert one new virtualization method into the database (e.g. KVM).
-Return code is the id of the new method.
+Return content is the id of the new method.

 * **URL**